-For example; if you are looking to paint the home a fun beachy color, change the over flooring, add custom shelving or change out the bathroom fixtures these certainly can liven up the home.
-However these upgrades, although nice in nature, are based on the owners personal preference and does not upgrade the structural integrity of the mobile home itself.
+For example; if you are looking to paint the home a fun beachy color, change the over-flooring, add custom shelving, or change out the bathroom fixtures these certainly can liven up the home.
+However these upgrades, although nice in nature, are based on the owner’s personal preference and do not upgrade the structural integrity of the mobile home itself.

 Sure, these will make the home look newer or “beachy” but it does not mean that the upgrades you put in here will bring you any more money when you look to sell the home.

 The reason why is that there is no tangible value that can be passed on to the next owner.